vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 .. cfgcmd:: set vpn sstp ppp-options interface-cache <number>

-  Specifies number of interfaces to keep in cache.
-It means that don’t destroy interface after corresponding session is destroyed, instead place it to cache and use it later for new sessions repeatedly.
-  This should reduce kernel-level interface creation/deletion rate lack.
+  Specifies number of interfaces to cache.
+This prevents interfaces from being removed once the corresponding session is destroyed.
+Instead, interfaces are cached for later use in new sessions.
+This should reduce the kernel-level interface creation/deletion rate.
   Default value is **0**.

 .. cfgcmd:: set vpn sstp ppp-options ipv4 <require | prefer | allow | deny>